Looking to get involved? Join us!

 Sponsor: Mr. Godsey firstname.lastname@example.org and other teachers form AUGS during the trip.

 The AUGS Drama Club performs a fall and spring play within the school year.
 The AUGS Drama Club includes actors and a stage crew.
-Those interested in performing in either the fall and/or spring plays are expected to perform a monologue audition which will determine if he or she will be suited for a specific role within the chosen play.
+Those interested in performing in either the fall and/or spring plays are expected to perform a monologue audition which will determine which student will be suited for a specific role within the chosen play.
 Stage Crew will be responsible for lighting, music, sound effects, and creating/designing a set.
 Stage Crew is responsible to fill out an application; the number of students chosen will be based on the needs of the play.
 A parent meeting is scheduled for the first week of practice to discuss expectations.
 Drama Club will meet two (2) to three (3) times per week with increased meeting times during the week of performances.
 Drama Club is a place to try new things, be yourself, be creative and have fun!

 Sponsors: Ms. Stetkus email@example.com